 The Sussex route

 The Run enters Sussex from Lowfield Heath and Gatwick for an official coffee stop at Crawley, so that’s really your first Sussex spectator spot.
-The first vehicles could arrive any time after 8.30 am according to route guidance and they could still be trickling through at 2 pm.
-After that, the Run picks up the B2114 to Pease Pottage and on to Handcross, Staplefield, Whitemans Green and Cuckfield.
-The first cars are expected at Cuckfield just after 9 am and the route then takes the drivers on via Ansty, Burgess Hill, Hassocks and Pyecombe before it heads to Brighton via Preston Park and then to the finish at Madeira Drive.
+The first vehicles could arrive via The Boulevard any time after 8.10 am according to route guidance and they could still be trickling through at 2 pm.
+After that, the Run picks up the B2114 to Pease Pottage and on to Handcross (8.25 am to 2.10 pm), Staplefield (8.30 am to 2.25 pm), and Cuckfield.
+The first cars are expected at Cuckfield after 8.50 am and the route then takes the drivers on via Ansty, Burgess Hill, Hassocks and Pyecombe before it heads to Brighton via York Place (first cars expected at about 10 am) and then to the finish at Madeira Drive.
 The route guidance suggests the first cars could be at the finish at just after 10 am.
 I reckon that’s pretty impressive for cars of this age and the finish line is of course a great place to watch a few moments of triumph.

 Where to watch

 All of the above places offer some sort of viewing spot.
 In Handcross, there is the roadside Red Lion if you want to book a table at the window and watch from the warmth of inside.
 Sadly, the pub in Whitemans Green has gone but Cuckfield has the Rose and Crown, The Talbot and The White Harte (The White Harte is right on the bend so not the best vantage place).
-Sadly, last time I looked the Ansty Cross Inn had closed and there’s no pub there anymore.
-After that, my next recommended viewing point would be St Peters Church, York Place in Brighton.
+Sadly, the Ansty Cross Inn had closed and there’s no pub there anymore.

 One of the best places to watch has to be Staplefield.
 If you don’t know the village, the vehicles enter down the hill from Handcross and then there’s a long run straight past the green.
 There is plenty of space to watch (and to walk the dog) and get a really good view as the Veterans approach.
 There are also two pubs in Staplefield, The Jolly Tanners and The Victory and in the spirit of motoring greatness, local motoring clubs such as the Morgan and Triumph clubs usually meet on the green near The Victory.